fibur/appdeployer/README.md

 ## Notes

 AppDeployer is by default running in server mode using the 8129 port.
 The server is minimized to the system tray, from where you can exit it at any time.
 If you want to change the port, you can pass the *-p* parameter using command-line, or batch file.

+AppDeployer should be built using at least Qt 5.15 version.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.